"Hatred is the coward's revenge for being intimidated."

 The Shadows

 The Judge (Active Shadow) turns hatred outward and weaponizes it: blame, contempt, the pleasure of being "right."
-He attacks and punishes instead of inquiring.
-The raw energy of hatred is hijacked by the need to protect a fragile self-image.
-Power becomes heavy, righteous, and defended.
+He attacks and punishes instead of asking questions.
+The raw energy of hatred gets hijacked by the need to protect a fragile self-image.

 The Pushover (Passive Shadow) numbs or disowns hatred: indifference, emotional distance, spiritual bypassing.
 He pretends to be "above" anger while being resentful.
-The energy behind hatred is shut down or turned inward as self-hatred.
-Power is disowned.
+The energy behind hatred shuts down or turns inward as self-hatred.

 The Mature King takes the middle way: neither acting hatred out nor pushing it down, but allowing it to reveal its deeper truth.